-Regardless of recruitment style, all chapters will share detailed financial information (member dues, chapter fees and assessments, etc.) with potential new members before extending a bid.
+Regardless of recruitment style, all chapters will share detailed financial information (member dues, chapter fees and assessments, etc.) with PNMs before extending a bid.

-Invitations for Membership (2005) - POLICY
+Invitations for Membership (2005, 2024) - POLICY

-NPC reaffirms that a sorority should be willing to issue an invitation to membership to any woman who is invited and attends its preference event.
-NPC reaffirms that the name of every woman whom a sorority invites to attend and who attends that sorority's preference event should appear on the sorority's bid list.
+The name of every woman whom a sorority invites to attend and who attends that sorority's preference event should appear on the sorority's bid list.